Radial extension of a bi-Lipschitz parametrization of a starlike Jordan curve: Polar parametrization

 \section{Polar parametrization}

-Let $\gamma$ be a starlike Jordan curve w.r. to the origin.
+Let $\gamma$ be a starlike Jordan curve w.r.t. the origin.
 Let $f(t)=r(t)e^{it}$ be the { polar parametrization} of $\gamma$.
-In this section we will prove the following intrigue results. \begin{itemize} \item For all polar parametrization of starlike curves holds $l=L$ (Theorem~\ref{ara}). \item For a polar parametrization $f$ we have $L=\Lambda $ if and only if $\gamma=s\mathbf T$ for some $s>0$ (Theorem~\ref{rrr}). \end{itemize}
+In this section we will prove the following interesting results. \emph{For all polar parametrizations of starlike curves we have $l=L$ (Theorem~\ref{ara}).}